 The EOS R100's AF system offers Face+Tracking AF (up to 143 points available for automatic selection, 99 for video), Spot AF (3,975 available positions for stills, 3,375 for Movies), 1-point AF, and Zone AF.

-The R100 can AF at EV -4.0 – 18 (at 23°C & ISO 100) and EV -2 - 18 for movies.
+The R100 can auto focus at EV -4.0 – 18 (at 23°C & ISO 100) and EV -2 - 18 for movies.
 While these numbers are not as impressive as those of its higher-priced siblings, EV -4 is still quite dark, and that performance is without aid from the AF assist lamp.

 Located on the camera's left side is a bright LED focus assist lamp that extends AF capabilities into complete darkness within its very good range.
 The focus assist lamp may be blocked by the hand holding the camera in a normal shooting position.
 As a lens hood can partially block this light, hood removal is sometimes optimal depending on the focus point selected and the amount of reflected assist light available for the selected point.